ENGLISH 1101--Composition I, Sections 15, 19, 102

 Required Texts and Materials

 All assignments must be completed in order to pass this course.
+Failure to turn in a major assignment (one of the three essays) automatically makes you liable for failure.
 NOTE: You must earn a letter grade of C or better in order to go on to English 1102.

 The Writing Center